Local and non-local $p$-energies on metric measure spaces: Proof of Proposition

 \section{Proof of Proposition \ref{prop_regular}}

 In this section, we give the proof of Proposition \ref{prop_regular} following the ideas in \cite{CGHL25}.
-Throughout this section, we always assume that $(\mathcal{E}^{(J)},\mathcal{F}^{(J)})$ is a non-local $p$-form associated with $\Upsilon$.
-By the remark following Proposition \ref{prop_regular}, we only need to prove the following result.
+Throughout this section, we always assume that $(\mathcal{E}^{(J)},\mathcal{F}^{(J)})$ is a non-local $p$-form given by a kernel $K^{(J)}$.
+It suffices to prove the following result.

-\begin{proposition} Assume \ref{eq_VD}, \hyperlink{eq_CSJ_cont}{$\text{CS}^{(J)}_{\text{cont}}(\Upsilon)$}.
+\begin{proposition} Assume \ref{eq_VD}, \ref{eq_KJ_tail}, \ref{eq_PIJ}, \hyperlink{eq_CSJ_cont}{$\text{CS}^{(J)}_{\text{cont}}(\Upsilon)$}.
 Then \begin{enumerate}[label=(\arabic*),ref=(\arabic*)] \item $\mathcal{F}^{(J)}\cap C_c(X)$ is uniformly dense in $C_c(X)$. \item $\mathcal{F}^{(J)}$ is $L^p$-dense in $L^p(X;m)$. \item $\mathcal{F}^{(J)}\cap C_c(X)$ is $\mathcal{E}^{(J)}_1$-dense in $\mathcal{F}^{(J)}$. \end{enumerate} \end{proposition}

 The proofs of \ref{item_dense_Cc} and \ref{item_dense_Lp} are relatively direct as follows.

 \begin{proof}[Proofs of Proposition \ref{prop_dense} \ref{item_dense_Cc} and \ref{item_dense_Lp}] It is obvious that $\mathcal{F}^{(J)}\cap C_c(X)$ is a sub-algebra of $C_c(X)$.
 By the Stone-Weierstrass theorem, to show that $\mathcal{F}^{(J)}\cap C_c(X)$ is uniformly dense in $C_c(X)$, we only need to show that $\mathcal{F}^{(J)}\cap C_c(X)$ separates points and vanishes nowhere.
 Indeed, for any distinct $x,y\in X$, let $R=d(x,y)\in(0,+\infty)$, by Proposition \ref{prop_CSJ_self}, there exists a cutoff function $\phi\in \mathcal{F}^{(J)}\cap C_c(X)$ for $B(x,\frac{1}{4}R)\subseteq B(x,\frac{1}{2}R)$, in particular, we have $\phi(x)=1\ne0=\phi(y)$, thus we have \ref{item_dense_Cc}.